-G.3 50 Most Populous Commuting Zones and Counties
+F.6 50 Most Populous Commuting Zones and Counties Mobility Estimates

-Figure 28: Estimates of the mean percentile rank of child's average household income for 2014-2015 in the national distribution of her cohort (\bar{y}{c25}) with marginal confidence intervals (estimates plus or minus twice the standard errors) from Chetty et al. (2018) for the 50 most populous Commuting Zones (Top Panel) and the 50 most populous counties (Bottom Panel).
+Figure 27: Estimates of \bar{y}{c25} the mean percentile rank of child's average household income for 2014-2015 in the national distribution of her cohort with marginal confidence intervals (estimates plus or minus twice the standard errors) from Chetty et al. (2018) for the 50 most populous Commuting Zones (top) and the 50 most populous counties (bottom).

-Figure 29: Movers estimates of the exposure effects (μ{c25}) with marginal confidence intervals (estimates plus or minus twice the standard errors) from Chetty and Hendren (2018) for the 50 most populous CZs (Top Panel) and for the 50 most populous counties (Bottom Panel).
+Figure 28: Movers estimates of the exposure effects μ{c25} with marginal confidence intervals (estimates plus or minus twice the standard errors) from Chetty and Hendren (2018) for the 50 most populous CZs (top) and for the 50 most populous counties (bottom).